ElevenLabs: AI Dubbing and voice products

+Eleven Music

 In August 2025, ElevenLabs launched Eleven Music, an AI music generator that enables users to generate studio-grade music from natural language prompts.
 The platform was developed in collaboration with record labels, publishers, and artists, and is cleared for commercial use across various applications including film, television, podcasts, social media videos, advertisements, and gaming.
 Eleven Music provides control over genre, style, and structure, allowing users to create tracks with or without vocals in multiple languages including English, Spanish, German, and Japanese.
 The platform features advanced editing capabilities that enable users to modify individual sections of songs or entire compositions.
-Built with a proprietary AI music model developed by ElevenLabs' research team, the system can generate real-time music with seamless genre and instrument blending while closely following complex, multi-layered prompts for lyrics, key, and tempo specifications.
+Built with a proprietary AI music model developed by ElevenLabs, the system can generate real-time music with seamless genre and instrument blending while closely following complex, multi-layered prompts for lyrics, key, and tempo specifications.

+ElevenAgents

+In February 2026, ElevenLabs released Expressive Mode in ElevenAgents.
+Expressive Mode combines two updates: Eleven v3 Conversational - a new emotionally intelligent, context-aware text-to-speech model, built on Eleven v3 and optimized for real-time dialogue and a new turn-taking system for better-timed responses with fewer interruptions.

 Reception

 Following its launch in January 2023, ElevenLabs gained rapid momentum and was commended for its voice output quality, fast generation times, and a "generous free tier".
 It has also been praised for its ability to accurately pronounce names with unique or uncommon pronunciations, addressing a common shortcoming in similar tools that often cater primarily to Western names.
 The company reached over one million registered users between its launch and June 2023.